 2.1: Leverage East Africa as an integrated market

-Kenya domesticated the regional framework for issuance of fixed income securities in 2015.
+Kenya domesticated the regional framework for the issuance of fixed income securities in 2015.
 This is a continuous process.
-In June 2016, the Authority submitted to the National Treasury draft regulations that transposed EAC Council Directives.Below are products developed to promote investment in regional products;i) Policy Guidance Note on Asset Backed Securities was issued in February 2017 and the Policy Guidance Note on Global Depository Receipts/Notes was issued in July 2017.
-This will facilitate both inbound and outbound GDRs/Ns.Regulations on Securities Lending and Borrowing and Short Selling have been developed and are currently awaiting gazettement.
-Online forex trading regulations Gazetted on 1 September 2017iv) The SLB and Short Selling regulations were gazetted on 12 January 2018.v) Policy Guidance note on Green Bonds published in January 2019vi) Policy Guidance note on the Regulatory Sandbox published in March 2019
+In June 2016, the Authority submitted to the National Treasury draft regulations that transposed EAC Council Directives.Below are products developed to promote investment in regional products;i) Policy Guidance Note on Asset-Backed Securities issued in February 2017ii) Policy Guidance Note on Global Depository Receipts/Notes issued in July 2017.
+This will facilitate both inbound and outbound GDRs/Ns.iii) Online forex trading regulations Gazetted on 1 September 2017iv) The SLB and Short Selling regulations were gazetted on 12 January 2018.v) Policy Guidance note on Green Bonds published in January 2019vi) Policy Guidance note on the Regulatory Sandbox published in March 2019

 Number of cross-border trades and settlements.
 Number of new regional products issued.

 There have been initiatives through the EAC Capital Markets Infrastucture project (CMI) to link the exchange and depository infrastructure.
 All the necessary policy and administrative documents have been finalised including draft fee structure, smart order router and matching engines rules, master agreements between CSDs and stock brokers, minimum standards for participation, documentation on linkage of CSDs to RTGS systems and capacity building programs.
 Although Kenya is participating in the discussion of the project, it is not involved in its implementation.